 At Faststream Recruitment, we strive to provide our people with the opportunities to establish careers and not just jobs.
 We love hearing from our employees about their career journeys and what they have done to achieve the successful recruitment careers they have today.

-We caught up with Victoria Paterson, Lead Recruitment Consultant of our Commercial Shipping Division to hear about her recruitment career.
+We caught up with Victoria Paterson, Principal Consultant of our Commercial Shipping Division to hear about her recruitment career.

 When did your recruitment career begin?